I-hate-farms/campfire/README.md

 `grunt` will server a site on your local machine with the generated pages at http://0.0.0.0:8000/.

 The site resources (pages, css, etc.) are generated in `build/`.

+> Note: when you get newer files with `git pull` you must update your local npm repository by running `sudo npm install` again.